 Setting Your Clock on the Pacific

-Do not look up tides in your area, please click here for our 2020 proprietary tables.
+Do not look up tides in your area, please see below for our proprietary tables.
 Set it once; then you must adjust it weekly with our proprietary tables for optimum results.

 To set your Tide Timer on the Pacific, you will need:

 * The special setting tables for your area of the Pacific - Click here for 2024 tables and weekly setting instructions.
 Click here for 2023 tables.

 - Find the tables for an area nearest where you want to use the clock.
 This is the only section of the special setting tables page that you need to be concerned with going forward.
 You may then ignore all the other setting tables for other Pacific Coast towns.